 For fourteen years (1990-2004), Marta led the Child Care Resource Center, Inc. with strategic vision, passion, capable and decisive management, and with great entrepreneurship.
 She has held teaching, management, and political positions with determination and effectiveness.
 Marta is President of MTR Management Consulting Services.
 She is the recipient of multiple leadership awards, founder of multiple grass roots advocacy organizations, and a graduate of Cambridge College with a master's degree in education.

 She was the first Latina elected to political office in the City of Chelsea, MA (1989), serving for six years in School Committee and three years in City Council; one of the first three elected public officials in Massachusetts in 1989.
 As Past-President of several national organizations—including the National Association of Child Care Resource and Referral Agencies (NACCRRA) in Washington D.C.
 (2000-2004) and the Parent Services Project (PSP) in California (2005-2008)—Marta provided leadership, vision, and support to the organization while staying focused on the needs of children, families, and community.

-Julie Bolduc is a graduate student at Boston College Graduate School of Social Work.
+Julie Bolduc is a graduate of the Boston College Graduate School of Social Work.
 She previously served as a Massachusetts state lobbyist at Charles Group Consulting, representing nonprofit organizations, associations and groups whose public policy and budget priorities serve the public good.
 As the Director of Grassroots Advocacy for Horizons for Homeless Children, Julie developed and launched "the Campaign for Young Homeless Children" in 2011.
 She began her career as an associate at the Dewey Square Group's Washington DC and Boston offices, managing grassroots campaigns.